On Khovanov-Seidel quiver algebras and bordered Floer homology: Introduction

 \subsection{Acknowledgements}

 We are grateful to Tony Licata, Robert Lipshitz, Peter Ozsv{\'a}th, Catharina Stroppel, and Dylan Thurston for a great number of interesting conversations, and to the MSRI semester-long program on Homology Theories of Knots and Links for making these conversations possible.
 We would also like to thank Joshua Sussan for bringing to our attention that some of the algebraic results of Section 3 (in particular, Lemma \ref{lem:Bformal}) were independently obtained by Angela Klamt and Catharina Stroppel in \cite{Klamt} and \cite{KlamtStroppel}.
+Many thanks are also due to the excellent referee and editor, whose insightful suggestions greatly improved the manuscript.
+Finally, we are indebted to John Baldwin, who helped us find the example described in Section \ref{sec:Example}.